Best Camping in New England: Top Tent & Car Campgrounds You’ll Love

 Located in Stratton, Vermont, Grout Pond is a popular summer destination.
 Grout Pond Campground and day-use parking lot fill up on most days, and while it’s worth the trip for a swim in those clear waters, a fall trip is all about the colors and the solitude.

 Of the 18 campsites available at Grout Pond, seven are near the road for car camping or RVs.
-Five more sites can only be reached by foot, and six sites can be hiked or paddled to.
+Five more sites can only be reached on foot, and six sites can be hiked or paddled to.

 We love site #2 for the awesome views and proximity to the water and toilet, but all the waterfront sites are pretty amazing.
 Site #11 is the last one on the trail, and is very private.
 The hike to the #11 is about a mile, and paddling your gear out makes things much easier.

 The Grout Pond Campground is open year-round.
 Sites can be booked on Recreation.gov and are $16 per site.
 You can reserve a site up until October 31st.
-After that, it’s first-come-first-served.
+After that, it’s first-come, first-served.

 Grout Pond is one of our favorite spots for fall camping in New England!